logica-web/logica-web.github.io/docs/usrguide/multi-semantics.md

 +------+------+
 ```

+Here, the multiplicity of the pair ("a", "t") is 6 because "a" appears twice in `Q` and "t" appears three times in `R`.

+## Multiset for Applications

 Multiset semantics is natural for applications.

-Disjunction is anaolgous to consequent for loops while conjunction is analogous to nested loops.
+Disjunction is analogous to consecutive for-loops, while conjunction is analogous to nested loops.

-For example program
+### Disjunction
+For example, the program:

 ```
 C(x) :- A(x) | B(x);
 ```

-acts like Python program
+acts like the Python program:

 ```
 C = []
 for x in A:
-  C.append(x);
+  C.append(x)
 for x in B:
-  C.append(x);
+  C.append(x)
 ```

+### Conjunction

-And program
+And the program:

 ```
 C(x) :- A(x), B(x);
 ```

-Acts like:
+acts like:

 ```
 C = []